p-sto/design_patterns/patterns/8_Adapter/description.md

 Next we'll have some `IDVI` object which we wish to cooperate with.
 To make such relation work we'll create `HDMItoDVI` adapter.
 Cour client will be named `HDMIMonitorClient` and our adaptee will be `DVIComputer`.

-To be honest - real DVI in fact implements HDMI video interface on a logical and electrical level so it mostly differs by plug (DVI allows also to send analog data so it's kind of hub of a several interfaces, though HDMI can send sound while DVI can't).